yewon-lee/warp/docs/modules/runtime.rst

         # end capture and return a graph object
         graph = wp.capture_end()

-We strongly recommend the use of the the try-finally pattern when capturing graphs because :func:`wp.capture_begin <capture_begin>` disables Python garbage collection so that Warp objects are not garbage-collected during graph capture (CUDA does not allow memory to be deallocated during graph capture).
+We strongly recommend the use of the the try-finally pattern when capturing graphs because the `finally` statement will ensure :func:`wp.capture_end <capture_end>` gets called, even if an exception occurs during capture, which would otherwise trap the stream in a capturing state.
-:func:`wp.capture_end <capture_end>` reenables garbage collection.

 Once a graph has been constructed it can be executed: ::